 - Vegetable oil: Super important to create the perfect dough.
-I use canola oil but you can sub it for any other vegetable oil (sunflower/corn).
+I use canola oil but you can substitute it for any other vegetable oil (sunflower/corn).

 - Sugar: Yep, just a teeny bit of sugar brings out the best flavor when it comes to making the dumpling dough.

-- Eggs: I use one egg in this recipe, it’s a key ingredient to make the shish barak dumpling dough.
+- Eggs: I use one egg in this recipe, it's a key ingredient in making the shish barak dumpling dough.

-- Ground beef: This kind of meat is perfect for this recipe.
-Some people like to use ground lamb meat, but I prefer beef.
+- Ground beef: Some people like to use ground lamb meat, but I prefer ground beef.

 - Onions: Chopped onions are essential in this filling.
 The best onions for this recipe are brown onions, white onions, yellow onions, or sweet onions.

-- Ground cinnamon: Yep, it might come as quite the shock.
+- Ground cinnamon: Yep, it might come as quite a shock.
 However, cinnamon adds such an incredible flavor kick.
 Remember that a little goes a long way.

 - Pine nuts (optional): The perfect addition to the best meat-filling ever.

-- Plain yogurt: You pretty much guessed this.
-The yogurt must be strained before it’s used for this recipe.
+- Plain yogurt: Use plain unsweetened yogurt for the yogurt soup mixture.
+The yogurt must be strained before it's used for this recipe.

-- Short-grain rice: I add a handful of washed rice grains in the yogurt sauce.
+- Short-grain rice: I add a handful of washed rice grains to the yogurt sauce.